AninditaBasu/parchment-docs/topics/example.md

 ## Notes and blockquotes

 > **Listen:**
->Do you want to know a secret?
+> Do you want to know a secret?
 Do you promise not to tell?

 ---

 ## Images

-Images are centered.
-When placed in a `figure` class, they can also have a title.
+Images are centered, and can have a title.

 <div class="figure">
   <img src="{{ '/images/meghaduta.jpeg' | relative_url }}" class="center-image" style="width:40%;">